Finitary coding and Gaussian concentration for random fields: Applications and examples

 \subsection{Markov chains}

-Gaussian concentration for Markov chains has been established in several works \cite{marton1996measure,samson2000,redig2009concentration,paulin2015concentration,chazottes2023gaussian} under various sets of assumptions.
-All these results, however, require at least \emph{uniform ergodicity} that is,
+We now specialize to Markov chains.
+While left finitary codings and coupling-from-the-past constructions provide a natural source of examples, the Markovian setting admits a more precise and essentially complete characterization, obtained by combining our abstract results with several known equivalences.

-where $\pi$ denotes the stationary distribution of the Markov chain.
-More recently, \cite{dedecker/gouezel/2015} showed that a Markov chain satisfies Gaussian concentration if and only if it is \emph{geometrically ergodic}, \emph{i.e.}, there exists $\rho\in(0,1)$ such that for every $b\in B$ there is a constant $C_b$ satisfying
+Gaussian concentration for Markov chains has been studied in several works \cite{marton1996measure,samson2000,redig2009concentration,paulin2015concentration,chazottes2023gaussian}.
+More recently, \cite{dedecker/gouezel/2015} proved that a stationary Markov chain satisfies Gaussian concentration if and only if it is geometrically ergodic, that is, there exists $\rho\in(0,1)$ such that for every state $b$ there is a constant $C_b$ satisfying

-This assumption is strictly weaker than uniform ergodicity (see the Toboggan Markov chain discussed below as an example).
-Subsequently, \cite{havet2020quantitative} derived Gaussian concentration under geometric ergodicity, with an explicit but often difficult to calculate concentration constant.
+This is strictly weaker than uniform ergodicity; see, for instance, the Toboggan chain discussed below.
+Subsequently, \cite{havet2020quantitative} obtained Gaussian concentration under geometric ergodicity, with an explicit but typically hard-to-compute concentration constant.

-In this section, we explore the consequences of our results in the specific context of Markov chains.
+Our contribution is to place these results within a broader structural framework and to relate them to finitary codings and return-time properties, leading to a collection of equivalent characterizations.